 Muslims came to the United States from different backgrounds for various reasons.
 The first known Muslims to arrive in the US were from Africa as slaves in the 17th century.
 The second group was Arabs immigrants in the 19th century mainly from Lebanon and Greater Syria.
 Today, Muslims account for 0.9% of the US population making Islam the third-largest religious group in the US after Christianity (70.6%) and Judaism (1.9%).
 The state of New Jersey has the largest Muslim population by percentage accounting for 3% of the state's total population.

-The most massive mosque is Islamic Centre of America which is in Michigan.
-The mosque accommodates more than 3000 people.
+The largest mosque in the US is the Islamic Centre of America in Michigan.
+The mosque accommodates more than 3,000 people.
 It was restructured in 2005 to cater to the increasing number of Muslims in the United States due to immigration.
-Mosques totalled about 2,100 in number by the year 2010.
-Since the distribution of Muslims is uneven, the high number of mosques are built to serve Muslims from various immigrant groups in areas with high number of Muslims.
+Mosques totaled about 2,100 in number by the year 2010.
+Since the distribution of Muslims is uneven, the high number of mosques are built to serve Muslims from various immigrant groups in areas with a high number of Muslims.

 US States by Population of Muslims

 |Rank||State||% of Population Identifying as Muslim (Source: PEW)|

 |42||New Hampshire||< 1%|

 |43||New Mexico||< 1%|

 |47||South Carolina||< 1%|